Urban Historical Reclamation and Recognition

 The Fellow will assemble a collective of artists, historians, and partners to connect with local organizations and community members.
 Throughout the process, the collective will work directly with partner organizations and facilitate collaboration with residents, students, business owners, and other stakeholders to excavate and examine the past, present, and future of each community.
 The collective will communicate their work through artist-facilitated gatherings; photo, video, and archival documentation; and a culminating project such as an exhibition, installation, or performance.

-To engage with the Tenth Street Historic District Freedman’s Town, Meek has identified the following collective members: Johnathan Norton, playwright; Christian Vazquez, filmmaker; Ángel Faz, social practice visual artist; and historian Dr. Marvin Dulaney, President of the Association for the Study of African American Life & History.
+To engage with the Tenth Street Historic District Freedman’s Town, Meek has identified the following collective members: Jonathan Norton, playwright; Christian Vasquez, filmmaker; Ángel Faz, social practice visual artist; Brynne Henry, historian and project assistant; poet Shaun Montgomery, and historian Dr. Marvin Dulaney, President of the Association for the Study of African American Life & History.

 The Fellowship provides a pathway for sustainability by creating a model and methodology for future projects that does not hinge on any one individual artist or curator.